cncf/communitygroups/assets.md

 NOTE: For naming conventions, please use "Cloud Native CITY NAME" for your social media pages and other promotions.
 You may use a tagline that statest your groups is an official CNCF chapter.

 IMPORTANT: Cloud Native Community Groups are no longer permitted to create their own logos.
 This will also alleviate organizers having to hire design services.
-It also creates unity accross all community groups supported by CNCF, and brand awareness for when organizers try to secure sponsorships.
+It also creates unity across all community groups supported by CNCF, and brand awareness for when organizers try to secure sponsorships.

 # Recognition Help